relaybox/relaybox-client-js/README.md

 ## Create and Join a Room

-So far, we've set up an account, created an [API key](https://relaybox.net/docs/authentication/api-keys), and established a connection between your client and the Relaybox service.
+So far, we've set up an account, created an [API key](https://relaybox.net/docs/authentication/api-keys), and established a connection from your client-side application.
 Now let's create and join our first room.

 Rooms are logical groups of connections that enable communication via events...